An Approach to Implementing Intent-Based Networking

 A centralized network management platform gives network administrators an overall view of the network.
 Whereas they used to manage individual switches and routers, now they manage the network as a whole.
 The platform gives them a view into how the network is functioning and supports features including change control functions and policy development.
 Administrators also use the console to manage the various abstracted network features and elements.

-OPEN NETWORK ARCHITECTURE
+FLEXIBLE NETWORK ARCHITECTURE

-With this open approach, there’s no reliance on a single legacy vendor for all IBN components, with the resulting vendor lock-in and, most assuredly, increased prices.
+With this approach, there’s no reliance on a single legacy vendor for all IBN components, with the resulting vendor lock-in and, most assuredly, increased prices.
 Organizations can instead follow a backwards-compatible, best-of-breed approach that enables them to select the most appropriate network hardware and software for each requirement, whether it’s the data center network, campus or edge, all with a common management interface.
-An open network architecture has the additional advantage of letting enterprises differentiate from their market competitors, rather than each company fielding the exact same cookie-cutter network capabilities.
+A flexible network architecture has the additional advantage of letting enterprises differentiate from their market competitors, rather than each company fielding the exact same cookie-cutter network capabilities.

-Benefits of Open Intent-based Networking
+Benefits of Intent-based Networking

 SIMPLIFIED NETWORK OPERATIONS

-As noted earlier, open IBN dramatically reduces the time dedicated to network operations.
+As noted earlier, IBN dramatically reduces the time dedicated to network operations.
 Automated, policy-based responses to network events means network administrators and managers no longer have to spend hours staring at monitoring screens, or responding to alerts sent by text or email.
 Instead, the network responds on its own, always taking steps to ensure the business intent behind each policy is followed.

 This can dramatically reduce operations costs, enabling companies to free up experienced network staff from “keeping the lights on” so they can take on more strategic work – an important point given many companies are now in the throes of digital transformation efforts that require network expertise.